swiftlang/swift-evolution/proposals/0366-move-function.md

-If the binding is a `var`, the analysis additionally allows for code to conditionally reinitialize the var and thus be able to use it in positions that are dominated by the reinitialization.  continuation path.
+If the binding is a `var`, the analysis additionally allows for code to conditionally reinitialize the var and thus be able to use it in positions that are dominated by the reinitialization.
 Consider the following example:

 ```swift